soyinkas1/PP0002_heart-diesease-project_Classification/README.md

 4. Update the configuration manager in config
 5. Update the components
 6. Update the pipeline
-7. Update the main files (forms.py, views.py)
+7. Update the main files (forms.py, views.py, errors.py, exception.py)
+8. Update db_models.py and email.py
 8. Update the heart.py

 ## Usage
 ### Accessing the Deployed Model
 - Upon launching the application, the default page is the about page.
-- Use the predictor tab to access the prediction page and provide values for all the data endpoints for the company using the input boxes, dropdowns etc.
+- Use the prediction tab to access the prediction page and provide values for all the data endpoints for the patient using the input boxes, dropdowns etc.
-- Click the submit button for a prediction of the success of the company
+- Click the submit button for heart diesease.
+The result is displayed in the console and emailed to the email address provided.

 ## Contributing
 1. Fork the repository.